GCOOS/erddap2agol/README.md

 2. **Standalone Notebook functions** (e.g., `_updateNRT`)
 - The underscore functions within the run module are to be used in AGOL hosted notebooks.
 To deploy these capabilities, simply follow the pip install/import process outlined above, then schedule the notebook to run at your desired interval. </br>

+### Use the Ready-To-Go Notebook on ArcGIS Online
+Access the ArcGIS Online Notebook that is configured to run the CUI [here](https://gcoos.maps.arcgis.com/home/item.html?id=5984f942bfac44e9988406193d3486ee)

 ## Core Modules